wensty/PCER/src/PotionCraftCustomerPlanner/README.md

 `PotionCraftExtraRequirements`.
 When both mods are installed, it discovers extra requirement metadata at runtime.

+## User guide

+This section is for players using the planner in game.
+The later sections are mostly implementation and compatibility notes for mod authors.

+### Opening the planner

+- Default toggle key: `F2`.
+- The toggle key can be changed in the BepInEx config file.
+- While the planner window is open, the mod tries to keep the system cursor visible and block most native game input.

+### Search, browse, and lock a target

+The left column searches customer candidates.
+Search results are only a browser until you explicitly lock a target.

+- `Search` fills the customer list using the current filter fields.
+- `Internal` can match a customer/template/faction/class internal name, or an exact quest internal name such as `RandomQuest_00495`.
+- `Name` filters the displayed customer text.
+- The effect filters on the top-right filter quests by required or excluded potion effects.
+- Clicking a customer only browses that customer and shows its quests in the middle column.
+- Clicking a specific quest in the middle column locks the target to that customer + quest.
+- `Import Current` imports the active in-game customer, its active quest, and its current extra requirements.
+This also locks the target.
+- `Unlock Target` removes the target lock but keeps the browsed customer visible in the middle column.
+Random preview will again choose a natural customer and quest.

+When the target is imported from the current customer, the middle column shows only that locked quest.
+When you browse a searched customer, the middle column shows its matching quest list.
+If more quests are hidden, use the `Show N more quests` button to expand the list.

+### Random preview

+`Random preview` directly modifies the active current customer as a preview.

+- If no target is locked, it chooses a customer and quest using the current chapter and karma, following the game's natural repeatable-customer pool.
+- It does not use the current search results as the random pool.
+- It generates extra requirements, imports them into the requirement editor, and applies the preview to the current customer.
+- After a random preview, the generated customer and quest are written back to the panel like an import, so you can inspect or edit the result.
+If you want to unlock it and randomize freely again, click `Unlock Target`.

+### Editing planned requirements

+The right column edits extra requirements for the current plan.

+- `Refresh List` rebuilds the requirement list after a save/game data is loaded.
+- `Reset Config` clears selected requirements and targets.
+- `None`, `Must`, and `Can` choose whether a requirement is absent, mandatory, or optional.
+- In strict difficulty modes where the game only allows mandatory requirements, `Can` is disabled.
+- Editable target fields accept internal names such as `Ingredient.name` or `PotionBase.name`; the small arrow opens a bounded picker when options are available.
+- Filling an editable target automatically selects that requirement according to the configured target-filled mode.
+- Requirement conflict checks run before applying or scheduling a plan.

+### Applying, scheduling, and reverting

+The bottom middle action buttons operate on the active in-game customer.

+- `Preview selected` applies the currently browsed/locked customer + quest +
+  edited requirements as a preview.
+- `Random preview` generates and applies a random preview as described above.
+- `Revert preview` restores the previous current customer state when possible.
+- `Add scheduled` adds the selected plan to the schedule.
+The planner first tries to apply it to the current customer; if it cannot, it remains pending and is tried again when a new current customer appears.
+- `Clear scheduled list` removes pending scheduled plans.
+- `Load preset` and `Save preset` are reserved UI entries and are not implemented yet.

+The planner avoids modifying merchants and other special non-modifiable NPCs.

+### Diagnostics

+Debug builds include diagnostic buttons:

+- `Log spawn diagnostics` writes customer/quest spawn information to `BepInEx/plugins/PotionCraftCustomerPlanner/SpawnDiagnostics.txt`.
+- `Log window diagnostics` writes UI layout and picker diagnostics to `BepInEx/plugins/PotionCraftCustomerPlanner/WindowDiagnostics.txt`.

+These files are useful when a customer appears unexpectedly, a quest cannot be found, or a UI row is clipped.

+## Mod engineer guide

 ## What the planner controls

 - Searches repeatable customer candidates from the game's normal